 How to Get There And Around

-There is a total of 120 isles of which only 11 are permanently inhabited.
-And while you can explore the Centro Storico, the fish-shaped historic center of Venice, by walking, this is not an option if you also want to visit the other islands scattered in the Venetian lagoon.
+While you can explore the Centro Storico, the fish-shaped historic center of Venice, by walking, this is not an option if you also want to visit the other islands scattered in the Venetian lagoon.

 Fortunately, apart from public land transport, the ACTV transport company has also a comprehensive network of vaporetti, water buses, taking you to any place in the lagoon on a regular schedule.